mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/vladyslav.kiselar/index.md

 For collecting the stored coins, the system integrates a locking mechanism.
 A metal latch is mechanically actuated by a servo motor.
 This acts as an electronically controlled lock.
 To unlock the compartment, the user must authenticate using an NFC module.
 If the scanned card/tag is authorized, the servo moves the latch to allow access.

 ![Architecture Diagram](architecture_diagram.webp)
-*As of now, at the Week 5-11 May, DC jack module is being used to power the coin selector, while all other components are running on a battery supply.
-This setup is inefficient and not fully reliable, as the battery struggles to provide stable power for continuous operation of the system.*

-*Looking ahead, a voltage regulator is planned to supply power to both the coin selector and all other modules from a single source.
-However, it remains an open question whether this setup will deliver sufficient current for stable and reliable operation of the entire system.*

 ## Log